Smart Design Ideas to Save Energy in Singapore Homes

 Energy-efficient living begins with material selection.
 The right surfaces, finishes, and fixtures can influence both comfort and long-term energy use.

-For instance, Low-E glass windows minimise heat gain while maintaining brightness.
+For a west-facing living room in a Bukit Timah condominium, Low-E glass windows can reduce heat gain while maintaining brightness.
+On average, installing Low-E glass in a west-facing living room may reduce cooling energy demand by 15–20% during peak afternoon hours, making a tangible difference in both comfort and electricity bills.
 Bamboo or cork flooring offers natural insulation, keeping spaces cooler.
 Even lighter paint colours and matte finishes can reduce the need for additional lighting.

 Tip: Choose materials that support insulation and reflectivity, such as light-toned wood or eco-friendly tiles.
 These subtle design choices contribute to cooler, more energy-efficient spaces without sacrificing aesthetic warmth.